Key Facts

 What Is Pseudocyesis?

-Pseudocyesis is “a false belief that one is pregnant associated with reported symptoms of pregnancy and objective signs, which may include reduced menstrual flow, abdominal enlargement, nausea, breast engorgement and secretions, subjective sensation of fetal movement, and labour pain at the expected delivery date.”
+Pseudocyesis is “a false belief that one is pregnant associated with reported symptoms of pregnancy and objective signs, which may include reduced menstrual flow, abdominal enlargement, nausea, breast engorgement and secretions, subjective sensation of fetal movement, and labour pain at the expected delivery date” In other words, for a person to be diagnosed as suffering from pseudocyesis, they should not only have false beliefs that they are pregnant, but they should also exhibit physical signs of pregnancy .

 How Common Is False Pregnancy?